panter/catladder/docs/docs/recipies/CLOUD_READY.md

 ### Stateless

-Each Service/component of your app should be _stateless_:
+Each Service/component of your app should be _stateless_.

+The app does:

-- App does rely on disk-volumes → use cloud storage or s3-buckets instead.
+- rely on disk-volumes → use cloud storage or s3-buckets instead.
-- App does not rely on in-memory sessions → if you really need shared-session, use something like Redis.
+- not rely on in-memory sessions → if you really need shared-session, use something like Redis.

 ### No CPU and background work on web-services